CodeSolutions2/timeseries_analysis/README.md

 ## In progress
 - Add a final custom model
-- Smarter data stacking to forecast 24 data points for both LSTM and Regression
+- Smarter data stacking to forecast 24 data points for both LSTM and Regression, instead of one data point forecasting
-- Try to improve processing time for Regression model
+- Try to improve processing time